-Civil involuntary commitments of the mentally ill and developmentally disabled to state hospitals are the responsibility of the Probate Court.
+Civil involuntary commitments of the mentally ill to state hospitals are the responsibility of the Probate Court.
 The Court is required to hold evidentiary hearings to determine the appropriateness of commitment and the length and place of treatment.

 Since the involuntary commitment involves the loss of liberty, the Court insures protection of an individual’s rights by providing legal representation at each step of the commitment process.
 Approximately six hundred fifty (650) commitments are made annually by the Summit County Probate Court.